 Getting cold because you’re noticing error code 223 from your Lennox® furnace?

 This is telling you your furnace’s low pressure switch is open.
-Due to the malfunction, your system will not work for safety reasons.
+Due to the failure, your system will not work for safety reasons.

-Your satisfaction is important to us.
+Your satisfaction is important to our team.
 That’s why we back our furnace repair work in Winnipeg with a 100% Satisfaction Guarantee* for a year.

 How a Low Pressure Switch Works